mangohero1985/coursera_dl/README.md

         - Leaky relu:
         just a transform for relu when w less than zero, multiply a small number to w.

- 		So many and explore by your self.
  		Don't be lazy and do by yourself.
 ## Hyperparameter_tuning, regularization and optimization
 #### week1:
 - Initialization